stevebillings/a/README.md

 1. git checkout 8.0.0
 1. cd detectable/src/main/java/com/synopsys/integration/detectable/detectables/bazel/

-The bazel package contains the Synopsys Detect code that provided support for Bazel projects (see ["Bazel support"](https://documentation.blackduck.com/bundle/detect/page/packagemgrs/bazel.html).
+The bazel package contains the Synopsys Detect code that provided support for Bazel projects (see [Bazel support](https://documentation.blackduck.com/bundle/detect/page/packagemgrs/bazel.html).
 While everything we did was a team effort, I was responsible for the design, developed the initial version of it, and, as of Detect 8.0.0, had done the majority of the work on this code.

 #### Background